-- 1. The grid positions for the first heat / race or leg (Ultra Long-haul) of which ever discipline is run first will allocate pole position to the previous equivalent Championship overall winner if they are competing within the event.
+- The grid positions for the first heat / race or leg (Ultra Long-haul) of which ever discipline is run first will allocate pole position to the previous equivalent Championship overall winner if they are competing within the event.
 (Example World Champion takes pole position).
-All other Drivers will have their positions draw by a random method (out of a hat) at Drivers Briefing in front of the teams. - If there are more than 12 boats in a class, the teams will be divided into groups; the teams should be evenly split (where possible) into groups irrespective of nationality.
+All other Drivers will have their positions draw by a random method (out of a hat) at Drivers Briefing in front of the teams. - 2.
+If there are more than 12 boats in a class, the teams will be divided into groups; the teams should be evenly split (where possible) into groups irrespective of nationality.
 E.g. Position 1 into Group 1 Position 2 into Group 2 Position 3 into Group 1 etc. following the same allocation process until all teams placed.
-In the case of no previous championship placing's being available the groups will be determined using race numbers to draw their positions.
+In the case of no previous championship placing's being available the groups will be determined using race numbers to draw their positions. - Only the Driver's names are taken into account when forming the grid positions.
+Any Co-Drivers names are discounted.